MethodAtlas

 3. These institutional differences persisted and shaped modern economic outcomes.

-4. Critically, settler mortality from centuries ago affects current GDP only through its effect on institutions — it has no direct effect on economic performance today.
+4. For the design to be valid, one must assume that settler mortality from centuries ago affects current GDP only through its effect on institutions — i.e., it has no direct effect on economic performance today.

-Whether the exclusion restriction actually holds in this case has been debated for two decades.
+Whether the exclusion restriction actually holds in this case has been debated for two decades (Albouy, 2012).
 That debate is itself a masterclass in IV methodology.

 This strategy is the fundamental logic of instrumental variables: find an external source of variation that shifts the endogenous regressor without directly affecting the outcome, and use that variation to recover causal effects.